KailynnCo/AWS-Guard-Duty/README.md

 Time spent:

 > Goal:
-* Create trails for various types of events using AWS CloudTrail and deliver log files to an S3 Bucket\
+* Create trails for various types of events using AWS CloudTrail and deliver log files to an S3 Bucket.

 # AWS CloudTrail: Athena and CloudWatch Alerts